Grupo Exito: A success story of Dia sin IVA

 Scalability in cloud computing is the ability to quickly and easily increase or decrease the size or power of an IT solution according to the demand.
 This is why you can sign up and use most cloud solutions in just a few steps, usually within seconds.
 It’s the reason why you can add resources like more space to your digital storage account just as quickly.

-VTEX’s true multi-tenant SaaS platform is entirely scalable, like an infinitely expanding balloon.
+VTEX’s true multi-tenant SaaS platform has full scalability, like an infinitely expanding balloon.
 The more air you blow inside it, the bigger it gets without exploding in your face.
 Once you stop pumping air, it safely and securely contracts to its initial form.

-VTEX relies on Amazon Web Services (AWS) to ensure that the platform scales horizontally.
+VTEX relies on Amazon Web Services (AWS) to ensure that the platform has horizontal scalability.
 This allows the service to grow on demand, regardless of the size of the demand.
 With this scalability in place, the website admins of Grupo Exito were able to focus on managing transactions and dealing with the business and operations, not having one drop of worry on the infrastructure side.

 The Olympic Games of Online Shopping